-Planning for your Kefalonia holidays?
+Are you planning for your Kefalonia Greece holidays?
 We know all the things to do in Kefalonia (Cephalonia) island in Greece!
-Having many friends coming from this island (biggest one in the Ionian sea), we have been there 3 times already and still is not enough.
+Having many friends coming from this island (the biggest one in the Ionian sea), we have been there three times already and still is not enough.

 The island is widely famous for its magnificent beaches and luscious green.
-You need lots of days to fully explore the island during your holidays to Kefalonia.
+You need lots of days to explore the island during your holidays to Kefalonia fully.

 Our post will guide you to the things you need to do during your Kefalonia holidays.
-Make sure to allocate 7 days at least, for your vacations there as there are 365 villages in the island.
+Make sure to allocate seven days at least, for your vacations there as there are 365 villages on the island.

 Things to see in your Kefalonia Holidays

-The village of Assos is loacated at the north of Myrtos beach.
+The village of Assos is at the north of Myrtos beach.

 Assos is very picturesque and marvelous to look at.
-It follows an amphitheatrical layout around the Assos peninsula.
-It is very green with fantastic forests.
-Trees spread all over and down to the crystal clear beaches.
+The village follows an amphitheatrical layout around the Assos peninsula, green with fantastic forests and trees spread down to the crystal clear beaches.

-Sami is one of the precious jewels of Kefalonia and you will find out why during your holidays to Kefalonia.
-It is a coastal village around 25km from Argostoli where at the opposite side of it you can admire the island of Ithaca.
+Sami is one of the precious jewels of Kefalonia, and you will find out why during your holidays to Kefalonia.
+It is a coastal village around 25km from Argostoli.
+At the opposite side of it, you can admire the island of Ithaca.
 Here is the famous Sami beach.

-When in Sami ,ake sure to visit the monastery of Agrilia and the cave of Drogarati and of Melissani.
+When in Sami, ake sure to visit the monastery of Agrilia and the cave of Drogarati and Melissani.

-Maybe Kefalonia’s biggest holiday spot, 3km from Argostoli.
-Two most popular beaches of Kefalonia are here: Makris Yalos and Platis Yalos.
+Maybe Kefalonia’s most prominent holiday spot, 3km from Argostoli.
+Two most famous beaches of Kefalonia are here: Makris Yalos and Platis Yalos.

 Lassi area is an ideal place to have as a starting point and explore the island.
 Most excursions pick up from Lassi.

-A very popular and well organized village in Kefalonia.
-Some say it is “way too popular and crowded”.
-Skala is 35km from Argostoli and gets really busy during summer months.
+A famous and well-organized village in Kefalonia.
+Some say it is “way too popular and crowded.”
+Skala is 35km from Argostoli and gets busy during summer months.

-The architecture of this village is quite unique and resembles an era long gone; a time where Kefalonia was ruled by Venetians.
-Every building around the harbour is a Venetian-style house with pastel colours.
+The architecture of this village is unique and resembles an era long gone; a time where Venetians ruled Kefalonia.
+Every building around the harbor is a Venetian-style house with pastel colors.

-Such a beautiful harbour is filled with all kinds of vessels during summer time, docking there and visiting the harbour restaurants, tasting traditional Greek cuisine.
+Such a beautiful harbor hosts all kinds of vessels during summertime, docking there and visiting the harbor restaurants, tasting traditional Greek cuisine.

 Do walk at the lithostroto pedestrian mall street and taste traditional products or just relax to one of the many coffee shops there.
 While in the city pay a visit to the church of Saint Spiridonas (protector of Kefalonia), and do enter the Clock Tower (Kambana Square) for panoramic views to the city.